 In Bangladesh, we’re working with BRAC, the largest international development NGO, to bring play-based learning to hundreds of thousands of children in and around the massive refugee settlement at Cox’s Bazar.
 We’ll develop new video content and other materials meaningful for both Rohingya children and those in host communities, and distribute them wherever children are.
 Since many have no access to TV or mobile phones, we’ll bring Sesame directly to children and families through community viewings and create new and complementary content for BRAC’s LEGO Foundation-funded Humanitarian Play Labs.

 By reaching vulnerable children with proven Sesame content through established methods, we can help them reach their full potential.
-Study after study shows that equipping vulnerable children with language, reading, math, and socio-emotional skills strengthens their resilience and mitigates the effects of traumatic experiences.
-Just as importantly, these lessons and skills can set children on a path to thrive into adulthood.
+Our materials promote the kind of engagement with a caring adult and nurturing care that has been shown to strengthen children’s resilience and mitigate the effects of traumatic experiences.
+We also equip vulnerable children with language, reading, math, and socio-emotional skills that can set them on a path to thrive into adulthood.

 This historic initiative will reach more than two million children in the Syrian response region and Bangladesh with early education, nurturing care, and playful learning—with millions more reached through mass media.
 It’s an all-out push on a massive scale.
 Because an investment in these children is an investment in a more peaceful and stable world for everyone.